microsoft/code-with-engineering-playbook/docs/observability/pitfalls.md

 ## Context

-Every data logged must contain rich context, which is useful for getting an overall view of the system and easy to trace back errors/failures during troubleshooting.
+All data logged must contain rich context, which is useful for getting an overall view of the system and easy to trace back errors/failures during troubleshooting.
 While logging data, care must also be taken to avoid data silos.

 ## Personally Identifiable Information

 As a general rule, do not log any customer sensitive and Personal Identifiable Information (PII).
-Ensure any pertinent privacy regulations are followed regarding PII (Ex: GDPR etc.,)
+Ensure any pertinent privacy regulations are followed regarding PII (Ex: GDPR etc.)